ncatlab/nlab-content/pages/747.md

 The identity functor on the category $SPSh(C)$ of [[simplicial presheaves]] is a [[Quillen adjunction]] for the projective and injective [[global model structure on simplicial presheaves|global model structure]] and this is a [[Quillen equivalence]].

-The [[local model structure on simplicial sheaves|local model structures on simplicial sheaves]] are just the restrictions of [[local model structure on simplicial presheaves|those on simplicial presheaves]].
+The [[local model structure on simplicial sheaves|local model structures on simplicial sheaves]] are just the restrictions of the injective [[local model structure on simplicial presheaves|those on simplicial presheaves]].

 These are related by a [[Quillen adjunction]] given by the usual [[geometric embedding]] of the [[category of sheaves]] as a full [[subcategory]] of that of presheaves -- with [[sheafification]] the [[left adjoint]] -- and this is also  [[Quillen equivalence]].